AdaSwarm/AdaSwarm/README.md

     - turn this into a truely community-driven effort to offer a useable, useful, foundational building block to the deep learning ecosystem

 ## Contributing:

-While we are yet to establish the policty to contribute, we will follow how any Apcahe open source project works.
+1. While we are yet to establish the policty to contribute, we will follow how any Apcahe open source project works.
 For example, see airflow project's [contribution](https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst) guidelines.

+2. There are no short-term rewards.
+    - Research is bloody hardwork.
+There will not be any insant gratifcation or recognition for the work.
+Expect lot of negative results, and set backs
+    - Optimization problems are generally hard, and writing an Engineering level framework that works on _any_ problem is even harder.
+    - So take a plunge only if you are willing to endure the pain, w/o worrying about the end result.

 ## References